 free space drops below a "low-water mark" (configurable via a host

-opens a connection to a "local allocator"
+config file), tapdisk3 opens a connection to a "local allocator"

 process and requests more space asynchronously.
 If tapdisk3